amitramon/estwrapper/README.md

 #### Open Files by local URLs

-As a side note, some browsers won't open, by default, local files pointed to by URLs found on web pages for security reasons.
-This behavior won't let you open the files found by the search directly from the browser.
+As a side note, some browsers won't, by default, open local files pointed to by URLs found on web pages for security reasons.
+When this is the case the browser won't let you open the files found by the search directly when you click on them.

-In Firefox you can workaround this by modifying the browser's configuration, using the following instructions:
+In Firefox you can workaround this by modifying its configuration, using the following instructions:

 Close all instances of Firefox, then open ~/.mozilla/firefox/<profile_name>/prefs.js in your favorite editor,